davidfrantz/force/docs/source/history/vdev.rst

     Franz Schug added a new metric: ``ARE``, which yields the pixel area of the foreground class.
     Note: this value is capped at 32767.

+  * in force-higher-level, TSA sub-module:
+    A segmentation fault occured when using the SAVI Index.
+    This is now fixed.
+    Thanks for Janos Steiner for reporting this issue.

 * **FORCE WVDB**

   * We updated the ready-to-use, global water vapor database.